mitchellkrogza/nginx-ultimate-bad-bot-blocker/_fail2ban_addon/README.md

 Many Thanks to those contributing to this project.

 Many parts of the generator scripts and code running behind this project have been adapted from snippets from hundreds of sources.
-In fact it is so hard to mention everyone but here are a few key people whose little snippets of code have helped me introduce new features all the time.
+In fact, it is so hard to mention everyone but here are a few key people whose little snippets of code have helped me introduce new features all the time.
 Show them some love and check out some of their projects too.

 - Stuart Cardall - https://github.com/itoffshore (Install, Update and Setup Scripts & Alpine Linux Package Maintainer)
 - Nissar Chababy - https://github.com/funilrys/funceble (Excellent script for checking ACTIVE, INACTIVE and EXPIRED Domain Names)